Ning-310/POC-19/README.md

 * Test_Cured.py

     The code is used to test the model for predicting COVID-19 patients curable from the disease.

+* ROC.py

+    The code is used to illustrate the receiver operating characteristic (ROC) curve based on sensitivity and 1-specificity scores, and compute the AUC value.

 ## The models in POC-19